benmfaul/XRTB/README.md

 BUILDING THE SYSTEM
 =======================
 This is a maven project.

-You will need Maven and Aerospike installed to build the system.
+You will need Maven installed to build the system.
 The libraries required are automatically retrieved by Maven.
 To see the dependencies, Look in the pom.xml file

-If you use Eclipse make sure you use this as a maven prokect
+If you use Eclipse make sure you use this as a maven project

 Note, there is a .gitignore file included.